smithery1/agc.js/README.md

 ## Current State

 Step one is in progress.
-The assembler "yul.js" produces correct binary output for the [Luminary 099 source][2].
-Next is to clean up the yul.js source and comments, add other YUL-like output for fun, test against other mission software, and write the test suite.
+The assembler "yul.js" produces correct binary output for all Luminary code bases and a sample Comanche code base.
+Visual inspection of varying degrees of exactness has shown the end of listing table data identical to that produced by GAP.
+Next up is to test against the mission software and write the test suite.
 See the [yul.js README][4] for more information on the assembler and how it works.

 [1]: https://virtualagc.github.io/virtualagc/index.html
 [2]: https://github.com/virtualagc/virtualagc/tree/master/Luminary099